szarnyasg/duckdb-web/_posts/2025-08-15-ml-data-preprocessing.md

 In `scikit-learn`, data preprocessing is done through transformers and pipelines.
 A transformer is a class that implements the `fit` and `transform` methods, while a pipeline is a sequence of transformers that are applied to the data in a specific order.
 Unless specified otherwise, each step of the pipeline returns, in numpy arrays, only the result of the transformation step.
-Because in DuckDB we transform the data through SQL expressions, we can inspect the full data set after each step.
+Because in DuckDB we transform the data through SQL expressions, we can inspect the full dataset after each step.
 Therefore, in our benchmark, the `scikit-learn` data preprocessing steps include the following transformations:

 - the [output of the transformation step](https://scikit-learn.org/stable/auto_examples/miscellaneous/plot_set_output.html) is set to `pandas`;